Tips for gardening in dry shade

 Selective pruning to let in more light works with deciduous trees, pine trees or thin older spruces, but don't do this if your evergreen is a perfect Christmas tree shape with branches down to ground level.
 Instead, mulch under the tree rather than disfigure it for the sake of a few impatiens or hostas underneath.

-Choosing perennials for dry conditions in the shade
+Good perennials for dry conditions in shade

 To give your plants the best possible chance under such conditions, water them regularly and fertilize more often than you normally would.

-The following plants will perk up a dry, shady spot in your garden – which is not to say that they prefer dryness, just that they'll do better in dryer conditions than other shade plants.
-Be sure to remember to water them well in the first couple of months while they're getting established.
+The following plants will perk up a dry, shady spot in your garden – which is not to say that they prefer dryness, just that they’ll do better in dryer conditions than other shade plants.

 Dry shade survivors: